MichalOpoka/ecfr/cfr/title-20-Employees-Benefits/chapter-III-Social-Security-Administration/part-416-Supplemental-Security-Income-Aged-Blind-Disabled/subpart-N-Determinations-Administrative-Review-Process-Reopening-Determinations-Decisions/subjectgroup-ECFR69f57f4fcba40e2-Appeals-Council-Review/section-416.1470.md

 ##### § 416.1470 Cases the Appeals Council will review. #####

-Link to an amendment published at 85 FR 73160, Nov.
-16, 2020.

-(a) The Appeals Council will review a case if -
+(a) The Appeals Council will review a case at a party's request or on its own motion if—

-(1) There appears to be an abuse of discretion by the administrative law judge;
+(1) There appears to be an abuse of discretion by the administrative law judge or administrative appeals judge who heard the case;

 (2) There is an error of law;

-(3) The action, findings or conclusions of the administrative law judge are not supported by substantial evidence;
+(3) The action, findings or conclusions in the hearing decision or dismissal order are not supported by substantial evidence;

 (4) There is a broad policy or procedural issue that may affect the general public interest; or